 Lodge Service Award

 The purpose of the Lodge Service Award is to recognize an Arrowman’s achievements in different aspects of the Lodge.
 This award recognizes an Arrowman’s contribution to the following aspects of the Lodge: Lodge Office, Chapter Office, Lodge Executive Committee, Ceremonies, and Inductions.
-Upon completion of requirements the first time, the Arrowman will receive the Limited Edition Lodge Service Award flap at the next major lodge event and will receive the certificate and medal at the next Winter Banquet.
+Upon completion of requirements the first time, the Arrowman will receive the Limited Edition Lodge Service Award flap, the certificate and medal at the annual Winter Banquet.

 Arrowmen are eligible to earn the Lodge Service Award multiple times.
 Upon earning the award and additional time, members will receive a paddle pin, in addition to an additional LSA lodge flap and certificate.
 Earning the award more than once is the only way Arrowmen can receive multiple LSA lodge flaps.